Reaching young people and their communities

 Young Health Programme UK

-Announced in 2020, our Young Health Programme in the UK will tackle the growing mental health and wellbeing inequalities faced by young people across the country, with a focus on gender inequality.
-Running across four locations, it will reach over 130,000 young people, aged 10 to 24, over five years.
+Our Young Health Programme in the UK was launched in 2020 to tackle the growing mental health and wellbeing inequalities faced by young people, with a focus on gender inequality.
+The programme works with young people aged 10 to 24 in Greater Manchester and Cambridgeshire.

-The programme will be designed with and for young people, following an innovative youth-centred design model.
-With young people’s voices at the heart of the programme, we will work together to identify solutions to tackle health inequalities and improve the health and wellbeing of the young people and their communities.
+The programme has been designed with and for young people, following an innovative youth-centred design model.
+With young people’s voices at the heart of the programme, from 2020-2025, we are working together to identify solutions to tackle health inequalities and improve the health and wellbeing of young people and their communities.

 We asked adolescents what they wanted UN delegates to know about the challenges they face in relation to healthcare – here’s what they said